Byline Bank logo

 The bank offers a comprehensive suite of financial services across three primary segments: Personal Banking (checking, savings, CDs, personal loans), Business Banking (for companies under $10 million in revenue), and Commercial Banking (for businesses over $10 million).
 Their product lineup includes promotional CDs (currently 4.05% APY on 5-month terms), money market accounts (3.20% APY), mobile and online banking platforms, treasury management, specialty lending, and wealth management services.
 They also provide SBA 7(a) lending and sponsor finance solutions for business acquisitions.

 Byline Bank distinguishes itself through specific community credentials and specializations.
 The bank claims to have been Illinois's top SBA 7(a) lender for 15 consecutive years, serving small businesses and nonprofits.
 Recent recognitions include being named to Newsweek's America's Greatest Midsize Workplaces for Women 2026 and sponsoring the Chicago Blackhawks for their 100th anniversary.
-Their commercial banking division explicitly targets growing businesses requiring industry expertise and acquisition support.
+Their commercial banking division explicitly targets growing businesses requiring industry experience context and acquisition support.

 The company presents itself as customer-centric and community-focused, though typical banking limitations apply.
 While they offer competitive promotional rates on CDs and money market accounts, these require substantial minimums ($5,000-$25,000).
 The wealth management services include a standard disclaimer that investment products are not FDIC-insured and may lose value.
 Like all banks, they are regulated institutions with standard deposit protections and regulatory oversight, positioning them as a stable but conventional banking option rather than a disruptive fintech alternative.